Oxygen Element

 Oxygen Transport in Blood

-Hemoglobin is essential for oxygen transport in our bodies.
-Myoglobin is engaged in the storage of O2 in muscle tissues and is used when necessary.
-The oxygen in our body is used in the biosynthesis of many compounds in the metabolic chain.
-Oxygen may convert some lipid-soluble molecules to water-soluble ones for excretion.
+O2 molecules in our body are used in the biosynthesis of many compounds in the metabolic chain.
+Oxygen may also convert some lipid-soluble molecules to water-soluble ones for excretion.

 Oxygen in Plant Body